vishandi/tp/docs/UserGuide.md

 Gets the common timings of persons who are free with the same tag.

 Format: `findCommonTiming t/TAG`

-* Show the overlapping timings that a group of friends with the same tags are free
+* Show the overlapping timings that a group of friends with the same tags are free.

 Example:
 * `findCommonTiming t/groupmates`